saplingdigitalltd/deployment-workflow/README.md

 	vagrant ansible_ssh_host=groundskeeper.dev

 	# staging host
-	groundskeeper.staging.sapling.digital site_fqdn=groundskeeper.staging.sapling.digital
+	groundskeeper.sapling.digital site_fqdn=groundskeeper.sapling.digital

 	# production host
 	groundskeeper.com

-### Debugging Vagrant

-Sometimes Vagrant can get stuck - if there was an error in running an Ansible playbook or if the machine is already running.

-First try to destroy the machine with `vagrant destroy` and re-run `vagrant up`.

-When booting the machine for the first time with `vagrant up` you may see warnings of "Connection timeout".
-This can sometimes be due to the machine still being provisioned.

-If this persits, stop the process with `ctrl+c` and open the Virtual Box app to manually shutdown the machine.
-You should now be able to run `vagrant up` successfully but if not, ask for help.

 ### Up and Running in Development

-Ensure you've followed the steps above to move these tasks to your specific project and configured the project name and hosts accordingly.
+Ensure you've followed the steps above to move these files to your specific project and configured the project name and hosts accordingly.

 If you've not already done so, run `vagrant up` to boot up the VM.
-This will also run the playbooks to provision and configure the machine ready for your project.
+This will also run the playbooks to provision and configure the VM ready for project development.

 Once complete, browse to your local host (eg. groundskeeper.dev) and you should see a success message.

-If you want/need to make changes to the server, make sure to run `vagrant provision`.
+If you want/need to make changes to the server, make sure to run `vagrant provision` afterwards.
 If you want to run specific plays again (eg. because they failed previously) you can use the built in `run.sh` script - details below.